ICARUS

-Icarus stands for International Cooperation for Animal Research Using Space.
-Scientists taking part in the Icarus-initiative are working together to study the behavior of animals.
+ICARUS stands for International Cooperation for Animal Research Using Space.
+Scientists taking part in the ICARUS-initiative are working together to study animals globally.

-Scientists want to use Icarus to find out more about the life of animals on earth: the migratory routes they take and their living conditions.
-These findings will aid behavioural research, species protection and research into the paths taken in the spread of infectious diseases.
+Scientists want to use ICARUS to find out more about the life of animals on earth: the migratory routes they take and their living conditions.
+These findings will aid behavioral research, conservation and research into the spread of infectious diseases.
 The information should even help to predict ecological changes and natural disasters.

-In the process, the Icarus researchers will attach mini-transmitters to a variety of animal species.
+In the process, the ICARUS researchers will attach mini-transmitters, or “wearables for wildlife”, to a variety of animal species.
 These transmitters then send their measurement data to a receiver station in space.
 The receiver station in turn transmits the data to a ground station from where it is sent to the relevant teams of researchers.
-The results will be published in a database that will be accessible to everyone: movebank
+The results will be published in a database that will be accessible to everyone: Movebank

 Management